Euro. Pixabay image.

 (click image to expand)

-Stellantis’ vehicle sales in Enlarged Europe reached 2.6 million units in fiscal 2022, down 17% over 2021.
+Stellantis’ new vehicle sales (retail volume) in Enlarged Europe reached 2.6 million units in fiscal year 2024, down slightly from 2.7 million in 2023, according to its 2024 annual report.

-Vehicle Sales In Europe 30
+Vehicle Sales In Europe30

 Stellantis-vehicle-sales-in-Europe-30